mahouboy23/IB-notes/Notes week 3.md

 - The slave trade act of 1788
 - Saint-Dominique were half a million slave and leads in export of sugar and ressources (1790)
 - Republique of Haiti claims independence in 1804
+- 1815 meet in Viena to end slave trade but it does not really stop yet
+- Liberia is used to send back for the first time Black African's
+- The UK abolishes slave trade (1836)
+- slavery abolished in America